Alek Thomas Player Props: Diamondbacks vs. Mets

 Mets Pitching Rankings

-- The Mets have a 4.50 team ERA that ranks 21st among all MLB pitching staffs.
+- The Mets' 4.50 team ERA ranks 22nd among all MLB pitching staffs.

-- Mets pitchers combine to rank 24th in baseball in home runs surrendered (111 total, 1.3 per game).
+- Mets pitchers combine to rank 24th in baseball in home runs given up (114 total, 1.3 per game).

-- In his most recent time out on Wednesday, the righty tossed five innings against the Milwaukee Brewers, giving up two earned runs while surrendering five hits.
+- In his most recent appearance on Wednesday, the righty tossed five innings against the Milwaukee Brewers, allowing two earned runs while surrendering five hits.

 - The 30-year-old has amassed an ERA of 3.53, with 11.1 strikeouts per nine innings, in 15 games this season.
 Opponents have a .209 batting average against him.